 SafeZone: LGBTQ+ Allyship Development Training

-The SafeZone LGBTQ+ Allyship Development Training Workshop, designed to help students, staff, faculty, and alumni to create a more welcoming, affirmative atmosphere for LGBTQ+ members of the UMBC community and beyond.
-The program includes a variety of activities for community members at all levels of knowledge and comfort with LGBTQ+ culture and concerns, from basic terminology, core concepts, LGBTQ+ intersections, to skills-based sessions on pronoun usage and allyship development.
-Once completed, participants have the opportunity to join UMBC’s formal network of SafeZone LGBTQ+ Allies that functions similarly to The UMBC OutList and receive a SafeZone placard to signal to UMBC community members your commitment to be an ally to the LGBTQ+ community.
-The most recent iteration is a full-day training composed of five modules and includes various distinctions and intersections between sex, gender, sexual orientation, romantic orientation, gender identity, gender expression, and other social identities relevant to the LGBTQ+ experience.
-Both breakfast and lunch are provided for these training sessions.
-Community members of all experience levels are encouraged to attend.
+The SafeZone LGBTQIA+ Allyship Development Workshop is designed to help create a more welcoming, affirmative atmosphere for LGBTQIA+ community members of UMBC and beyond.
+The program includes various activities for participants at all levels of knowledge and comfort with LGBTQIA+ culture, topics, and concerns, from basic terminology, core concepts, LGBTQIA+ intersections, ranging from how to support those in the “Coming Out” process, to skills-based sessions on pronoun usage, to best allyship practices.
+It includes various distinctions and intersections between sex, gender, sexual orientation, romantic orientation, gender identity, gender expression, and other social identities relevant to the LGBTQIA+ experience.